fabacab/fetlife-faade/README.markdown

 ## Frequently Asked Questions

-Before you report a new issue with the FetLife Alleged Abusers Database Engine (FAADE), please check to ensure your question is not already addressed in the list below.
+Before you report a new issue with the Predator Alert Tool for FetLife (PAT-FetLife), please check to ensure your question is not already addressed in the list below.

 * [Can I report a consent violation anonymously?](#can-i-report-a-consent-violation-anonymously)
 * [Can I report a consent violation if I don't have a FetLife account?](#can-i-report-a-consent-violation-if-i-dont-have-a-fetlife-account)